wp-plugins/youtube-embed-plus/readme.txt

 5. YouTube Embed Screenshot 5: Wizard Search Results Screenshot

 == Changelog ==

+= YouTube Embed 7.9 =
+YouTube searching and inserting now works in Text mode of the editor too.

 = YouTube Embed 7.8 =
 "At a Glance" direct access to YouTube posts/pages.